 The Mark I - A Stark Industries Electric Skateboard

-The world’s first talking electric skateboard (Jarvis), with a touch screen, a full car’s lighting system with remote, built-in bluetooth speaker, phone charger, horn, and security system.
+The world’s first smart electric skateboard that you can talk to (Jarvis - conversational AI), with a touch screen, a full car’s lighting system with remote, built-in bluetooth speaker, phone charger, horn, and security system.

 Current plan: Yes I have two models for the deck.
 One I found online, flat one I made myself with picture tracing.
 Haero wont share the model with me in case someone uses it to copy the deck (understandable).
 Will have to compare some partial 3d prints/outlines with my deck later.
 If my enclosure was any wider then it would stick out in the middle.
 Took a lot of time to decide on a design where it wouldnt stick out

 I have a 16S board and swapped out a 12S while I rebuilt the 16s I didn’t notice much change in power/speed/torque.

 Thermals were slightly better with 16S.
 One of my 6384 190kv died running on 16s with at wheels.
 Moved to 140kv handles the higher voltage better.

 This is exactly what I was hoping to hear/not hear!
 I will be sticking with 12s for sure then.
 Thank you so much for sharing this information!
 This means I will be able to start building my battery earlier.
 Will buy 200 cells soon.
 12s16p = 192cells.

 What do you think about this mechanism/mount to attach the enclosures to each other and the deck?
 Its 5mm thick.
 I want it to be thick enough to be strong to support the enclosure but also thin enough that the enclosure can flex a little.
 Ill be sealing all the edges with silicone which really makes the enclosure stick to the deck so I can make mounting part not as strong.